 The Hill Country of Sri Lanka offers you a scenic experience that can only be summed up in one word – magic.
 Home to striking colourful scenery, cascading waterfalls, rolling hills, breathtaking mountains, tea plantations and so much more – the Hill Country is a world away from the hot and humid coastal lowlands.

 As a group, we’ll explore this incredible region, trekking up to some amazing views and witnessing some mesmerising waterfalls.
-Of course, a trip to Sri Lanka’s Hill Country would not be complete without a tea plantation visit.

 You’ll also have the chance to visit one of Sri Lanka’s top wildlife attractions – Yala National Park.
 Famously known for the highest concentration of Leopards in the world, Yala National Park boasts an array of fantastic wildlife such as Elephants and Sloth Bears.